Glastonbury Goddess Temple is a social enterprise, a not for profit company limited by guarantee.

 The Temple directors and secretary oversee the vision of the Temple, as well as Temple finances and major decisions that need to be taken by the Temple.
 Find out more about our directors here.

-The circle of Temple staff (Temple “Tinglers”) are responsible for the everyday running of all Temple venues and activities, as well as Temple teachings.
+Temple Tinglers are the circle of Temple staff and tutors who are responsible for the everyday running of all Temple venues and activities, as well as Temple teachings.

 Temple Weavers are the wider circle of all Temple directors, staff and volunteers that are involved in serving the local Temple community.
 This includes organising the online activities and Temple seasonal ceremonies.
 All Temple Melissas can also become Weavers of the Temple.